enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 buffer.
 What variable contains this buffer?
 *   Consider the buffer you just identified: Running what line of code overflows the buffer?
 (We want the number here, not the code itself.)

 Now use GDB to examine the running the program and answer the following questions.
 These questions are basically going to walk you through constructing an exploit of the non-stack-based overflow vulnerability you just identified.
-We will do less "hand holding" when asking about exploiting the stack-allocated buffer.

 <br />